Camel Was Domesticated for Milk

-The camel is a unique and special genetic resource and a great gift of the nature to ensure livelihood in difficult situations.
+The camel is a unique and special genetic resource and a great gift of nature to ensure livelihood in difficult situations.
 Camel!
 A One in All Creatures.
-The camel keepers all over the world had evolved a certain type of camel for a specific purpose, i.e. walking ability, adaptation to the certain environment, milk production etc. The Barela camel was mainly evolved for milk and meat to ensure food availability in the dry and hot ecosystems of its habitat.
+The camel keepers all over the world had evolved a certain type of camel for a specific purpose, i.e. walking ability, adaptation to a certain environment, milk production, etc. The Barela camel was mainly evolved for milk and meat to ensure food availability in the dry and hot ecosystems of its habitat.

 Barela camel is another important camel breed of the riverine region of Pakistan, especially Punjab.
-Actually, Berela is the camel of long traveling camel breeders of the region.
-The originate their travel from Thal desert of Sindh and reach up to Cholistan desert.
-Barela camel is good milk producing an animal in Pakistan.
+Actually, Brela is the camel of long traveling camel breeders of the region.
+They originate their travel from the Thal desert of Sindh and reach up to the Cholistan desert.
+Barela camel is a good milk-producing animal in Pakistan.
 Many Brela camels are exported to the Gulf region for milk.
 Some were exported to the Horn of Africa.
 The genes of the Barela camels are found in wide and far regions of the dryland of the world.CHOLISTAN (A Future Food Basket)

 Some are darker than others.
 The darker type is better in milk than the light fawn

 Barela camel is mostly reared in the Lesser Cholistan and on the fringe irrigated areas of district Bahawalpur, Bahawalnagar, and Rahim Yar Khan area.
-The Barela camels have heavy strong built and large body frame.
+The Barela camels have a heavy strong built and large body frame.
 The coat color varies from light sandy to dark brown with short coarse hair.
-Dark brown colored animals are preferred by local people.
+Dark brown-colored animals are preferred by local people.